MicrosoftDocs/security/operations/incident-response-playbook-phishing.md

   **Notes**:

   - Look for unusual target locations, or any kind of external addressing.
   - Look for forwarding rules with unusual key words in the criteria such as *all mail with the word invoice in the subject*.
-Contact the mailbox owner to check whether it is legitimate.
+Contact the mailbox owner to check whether it's legitimate.

 ### Review Inbox rules